-Most of the Company's business activity is with customers located within the Dallas metropolitan area.
+Most of the Company's business activity is with customers located within the Dallas-Fort Worth metroplex and Houston metropolitan area.
 Such customers are normally also depositors of the Company.

 The distribution of commitments to extend credit approximates the distribution of loans outstanding.
 Commercial and standby letters of credit were granted primarily to commercial borrowers.